JangoSaga/CHROME-EXTENSION-FOR-PERSONAL-PRODUCTIVITY-TRACKER/README.md

 ## Introduction

-Focus Work is a productivity tool designed to help you stay focused on your tasks and manage your work efficiently.
+**CHROME EXTENSION FOR PERSONAL PRODUCTIVITY TRACKER** is a productivity tool designed to help you stay focused on your tasks and manage your work efficiently.
 Whether you're working on a personal project or managing a team, Focus Work provides the tools you need to stay organized and productive.

 ---